MI-AFP/tutorials/tutorials/03_branching.md

 y = FPCourse.Lesson3.TestModule.myFunc1 25
 ```

-Plain import will allow you to use all exposed from the module with unqualified and qualified (with module name) names.
+Plain import will allow you to use all functions exposed from the module with unqualified or qualified (with module name) names.

 You can also specify what do you want to import explicitly: